Board of Education Members:

 Rick Zelinsky (President)

-My wife, Faith, and I are Northfield residents for the past fourteen years and are parents of two boys, both current New Trier high school students and recent Avoca graduates.
+My wife, Faith, and I are Northfield residents for the past eighteen years and are parents of two boys, whom both attended Avoca from Kindergarten through Eighth Grade.
 I am a technology professional by trade and, for the past three decades, have been fascinated by the unprecedented growth in availability, adoption and advancement of technology.
+I have been on the Avoca District 37 School Board for the past eight years, currently as the Board President and as Board Vice President from 2015-2017.
+I have had the pleasure to serve the Board as both a parent and, more recently, a general community member.
 My initial involvement with District 37 began in 2003 as a parent representative for the District Technology Committee.
 As a cross-functional team, we established the original long-term technology plan for the district, involving one of the most progressive initiatives (1:1 student-to-laptop) in district history.
-In 2009 I was elected to my first term as a Board Member and ran for re-election in 2013.
-My priorities for District 37 are quite simple: continue to provide an excellent education to the entire student body; maintain fiscally responsible spending practices; expand students’ potential with innovative teaching methods; use of technology; and an expanded curriculum.
-As an established board member, I intend to share my parental and industry experiences to ensure District 37 continues to provide the best possible education.
+My three priorities for the board are: providing oversight and support of the recently created strategic plan, enhancing communication and “connectedness” with both parent and non-parent communities, and maintaining fiscal discipline including addressing the long-term plan for Avoca Center.
+It has been an honor to give back to the Avoca community through my Board work, and I look forward to continuing to share my passion for technology and focus on students while ensuring the best use of our taxpayers’ resources.